broward/token/README.md

 * Client requests a transaction_id.
 * Client sends a signed EDDSA transaction.
 * REST API accepts the message and queues it to SQS
-* API submits transaction to Blockchain Composite.
+* API submits transaction to Blockchain Module.
 * Blockchain Module returns result to API.
 * API returns result to client.
 * API updates depositories.